David L. Spector

 David L. Spector (born December 6, 1952) is a cell and molecular biologist best recognized for his research on gene expression and nuclear dynamics.
-He is currently a professor at Cold Spring Harbor Laboratory (CSHL).
-Since 2007, he has served as Director of Research of CSHL.
+He is currently a Professor at Cold Spring Harbor Laboratory (CSHL).
+From 2007 to 2023, he served as Director of Research of CSHL.

 Education and faculty positions

 Spector was born in New York City.
 He received a Bachelor of Science degree from City College of New York in 1973, a master's degree from Herbert H. Lehman College in 1977, and a Ph.D.in cell biology from Rutgers University in 1980.
-After completing his Ph.D. he accepted a position as assistant professor in the Department of Pharmacology at Baylor College of Medicine in Houston, Texas.
-In 1985 he relocated to Cold Spring Harbor Laboratory and has been promoted through the ranks to his current position of professor.
+After completing his Ph.D. he accepted a position as Assistant Professor in the Department of Pharmacology at Baylor College of Medicine in Houston, Texas.
+In 1985 he relocated to Cold Spring Harbor Laboratory and has been promoted through the ranks to his current position of Professor.
 In 2007 he was appointed Director of Research.